hdShang/arxiv-daily/docs/cs-AI/2025-09-10/papers/250908803v1-scaling-truth-the-confidence-paradox-in-ai-fact-checking.md

 ---
 layout: default
-title: Scaling Truth: The Confidence Paradox in AI Fact-Checking
+title: "Scaling Truth: The Confidence Paradox in AI Fact-Checking"
 ---

 # Scaling Truth: The Confidence Paradox in AI Fact-Checking